Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Marisela DeAnda almost 4 years ago
+Marisela DeAnda over 4 years ago

 As an alumni of Garfield Elementary and Roosevelt Middle school, recently, I have walked through the same hallways as I did 20-28 years ago!
 The difference between walking the halls now compared to then is the sense of feeling unsafe.
 The structure of both schools have not been reinforced in decades.
 As a current employee with Roosevelt, I fear that if an earthquake hits the Bay Area, our school is to go down first.
 Many of our school walls and foundation have cracks bigger then 2mm in width, which calls for immediate attention.
 As a mother of two daughters in Oakland public schools, I believe that my children can succeed in any OUSD school.
 However, given the unsafe conditions of Roosevelt and Garfield and the fact that these two schools are my neighborhood schools, I might just have to look elsewhere.
 I urge you to put Garfield and Roosevelt on the Bond Measure Project List so that my children can stay in OUSD.